This policy was last updated on 3rd Jul 2020 – updated Sections 8 & 9.

 - Our website has industry standard SSL to encrypt data from our site.

 - Your personal data is not stored on our website, it is merely transmitted to us via email and stored on our email service and our contact management system on devices.
+With the exception of comments left on the blog.

-- Communication Data is stored on our Email servers / cloud storage / Mobile phone
+- Communication Data is stored on our Email servers/cloud storage / Mobile phone

 - Website security – Protects sites from access by anyone without permission to get on the site- and being able to add potentially harmful files on the site.